neiltalap/TheGreatPostgres/docs/tls-mtls.md

 ## Backup/Restore containers

 Place a copy of the client certs for the backup/restore identity in `client-certs/` and the CA in `client-certs/`.
 The compose mounts these into the containers and sets `PGSSLMODE`, `PGSSLROOTCERT`, `PGSSLCERT`, `PGSSLKEY` so the tools authenticate with mTLS automatically.

+Notes
+- The server certificate must include `DNS:postgres` in its Subject Alternative Names (SANs) for internal containers to connect using the host `postgres` with `PGSSLMODE=verify-full`.
+The helper script `./generate-certs.sh` adds this SAN automatically.
+If you generated certs previously and internal clients fail with a hostname or readiness error, re-generate with `--force`.
+- If you intentionally do not want to include `DNS:postgres`, you may set `PGSSLMODE=verify-ca` for the backup/restore/exporter services to skip hostname verification while still enforcing CA + client cert validation.